What the Latest Tax Law Changes Mean for You in 2026 and Beyond

 2025 Tax law changes

-A major tax law passed in 2025 is now shaping how you plan for 2026 and beyond.
-While the legislation was lengthy and complex, the impact comes down to a handful of changes that affect how much you owe, what deductions you can claim, and how you plan for the future.
+A major tax law passed in 2025 is now beginning to shape financial planning for 2026 and beyond.
+While the legislation itself was lengthy and complex, its practical impact comes down to a handful of changes that influence how much you owe, what deductions you may be eligible for, and how you plan for the future.

 What This Means for You

-While some changes automatically lower your taxable income, others depend on your age, income level, or how you earn money, which is why planning still matters.
+Some changes automatically reduce taxable income, while others depend on factors such as age, income level, or how you earn money.
+That’s why thoughtful planning still plays an important role in making the most of these rules.

 A Higher Standard Deduction That Continues to Rise With Inflation

-For the 2026 tax year, the IRS has confirmed the following standard deduction amounts:
+For the 2026 tax year, the standard deduction amounts are:

 • $16,100 if you file as single